 - BROWN the meat.
 DO NOT let the meat “steam” with heat that is too low.
 Of course, you don’t want it to burn either.

 - Simmer on low until the color changes to a deep, rusty red.
 At the end of the long simmer, you will see pools of fat floating around the surface.
 Don’t be alarmed!
 This may take 30 – 45 minutes but it’s the key to making extra-good chili.
 Just keep checking and stirring.

 - Thicken the chili with a slurry of masa flour and water.
-I used to thicken chili with tomato paste but this method gives so much more flavor. *Thank you Pioneer Woman for this genius idea!* (sorry, no picture)
+Lots of recipes call for tomato paste but this method gives so much more flavor. *Thank you Pioneer Woman for this genius idea!*